aldinh777/potatoheadshot/README.md

 Drop iron hoe to mana fire, and to transform it into "Lava Hoe" which works like a normal hoe but give "Lava Farmland" instead

 Lava farmland needs lava instead of water

-#### Void Rod
-This will change the element to void mana

-Cauldron with void mana will suck any item dropped into it, be careful not to throw your precious

-## Void Utility

-#### Void Bottle
-Work as a battery to store void energy

-#### Quantum Miner
-Mine Quantum Void by placing this block on top of bedrock and put chest on top of this block

-#### Bedrock Miner
-Mine Bedrock under it

-#### Void Charger
-Charge Void Bottle by destroying any item.
-Careful not to destroy your precious items.

-#### Void Exchanger
-Exchange certain item with void energy

-Dirt => Diamond
-Stone => Bedrock

-#### Quantum Stone
-A wild block that fly freely in the world